Author | Artist

 Louise Mangos

 Louise Mangos grew up in the UK but has spent more than half her life in Switzerland, first in the French part and latterly in the German part, with a special love of the Italian canton of Ticino.
 Her debut psychological thriller “Strangers on a Bridge” was a finalist in the Exeter Novel Prize and long listed for the Bath Novel Award.
 Her second novel is the psychological suspense “The Art of Deception.”
-Her third novel “The Beaten Track” was written for her Masters in crime writing at UEA.
-Venturing into a new genre, her medieval mystery “The Secrets of Morgarten” was recently a finalist in the Page Turner Awards and will be published in December 2023.
+Her third novel “The Beaten Track” was written for her Masters in crime writing at UEA and won a gold medal in the psychological thriller category of the Global Book Awards in 2024.
+Venturing into a new genre, her historical mystery “The Secrets of Morgarten” was published in December 2023.
+It won bronze medal in the medieval history category of the Global Book Awards in 2024 and was a finalist in the Page Turner Awards.
+Her lastest novel is the psychological whodunnit “Five Fatal Flaws” which was shortlisted in the Page Turner Awards.

 She currently lives in central Switzerland with her Kiwi husband and two sons, and when she’s not writing or painting, enjoys an active life in the Alps.
 Apart from her novels, she also writes short stories and flash fiction which have won prizes and been published in various anthologies.